 Metric marvel Darrell Henderson was acquired on a trade up by Shaun McVay.
 McVay would later reference his playbook, claiming certain plays could now be unlocked.
 I considered him an elite prospect before the draft (my third ranked rookie running back).
 Hendo wrapped up his collegiate career with a historic yards per carry mark, and a yards created score that rivaled Joe Mixon and Saquon Barkley.

 I'm taking Henderson at cost.
 I expect to see him in some high leverage situations.
-Come draft season, this could be as high as the late sixth round!
 Malcolm Brown and John Kelly should both make the team, further proving that the Rams value their depth at RB.
-Malcolm Brown should be first in line for early down/ between the tackle work pending a Gurley absence.
+Malcolm Brown should be first in line for early down/ between the tackles work pending a Gurley absence.

 It's not a countdown, but the 437 touch difference between Gurley’s career workload and Davis’ at his "Cliff" shows that Gurley’s perceived upside could evaporate at any time.
 Given the injury, drafting of Henderson, and McVay and GM Les Snead bluntly stating that Gurley will have a diminished role we can't expect Gurley to return on a top 5 RB investment.